 Press Kit

 Visual artist and conceptual artist, with major practices in painting and writing.
-The first artist to formally claim the algorithmic feed as an artistic medium — in the lineage of canvas, paper, photograph, and film.
+Claiming the algorithmic feed as an artistic medium — in the lineage of canvas, paper, photograph, and film.
 Two parallel practices: painting at matthewolivier.com, and the writing and video work that constitutes Codex Algorithm.

 — I —